-The CBD market is quickly growing and diversifying, consumers have more options than ever before when choosing to start a daily regimen.
-The terminology used is relatively new, which can cause confusion to people just learning about the CBD as a product.
+The CBD market is quickly growing and diversifying.
+Consumers have more options than ever before when choosing to start a daily regimen.
+The terminology used is relatively new, which can cause confusion to people just learning about CBD as a product.
 At Capital CBD American Shaman, we strive to educate our customers on CBD as much as we possibly can.
-Our goal is help customers match the right products for their needs and enjoy a successful routine with all that hemp has to offer.
+Our goal is to help customers match the right products for their needs and enjoy a successful routine with all that hemp has to offer.

 Hemp Oil vs. CBD Oil: The reason There Isn’t a Clear Answer

 Let’s first define each term.
 Technically speaking, hemp oil is an oil derived from the hemp seeds, while it’s extremely rich in a variety of nutrients, it practically has no CBD content because CBD is found in other parts of the plant.
 CBD oil comes from the flowers, stalks, and leaves of the hemp plant.
 CBD naturally occurs in these areas of the plant at a high volume.

 Pretty straight forward right?
 The issue is that these terms tend to be used interchangeably by CBD companies.
 Many people would assume that as far as the CBD market is concerned, CBD oil refers to CBD isolate, while hemp oil refers to a hemp extract that contains CBD in addition to other naturally occurring plant compounds such as additional cannabinoids, terpenes, and flavonoids.

 The term “CBD” has become somewhat of a blanket term for any hemp oil product that contains CBD.
 CBD is simply one compound in hemp that just happens to be the most prominent one.
 Consumers often consider the term CBD to mean marijuana minus the THC, which is the psychoactive compound that makes marijuana an illegal substance.